-Before we move to the next benefit of living a minimalist life, I want to mention something really important: Each new thing you obtain is additionally wasting your time.
-For example: purchasing a coffee machine will require some time for cleaning it; Owning more clothes will require more time arranging them.
+Each new thing you obtain is a potential time-waster.
+For example: Purchasing a coffee machine will require some time for cleaning it.
+Owning more clothes will require more time arranging them.
 Having a collection of hats will not only take more of your space, but it will also require your time, again, for cleaning.
 This is something really important but often neglected by a lot of people.
 Think about this when you go to the store next time: “Will this new thing save, or waste my time?
-And how much?”
+And how much of it?”

 If you become a person satisfied with less, a minimalist, you will probably never have to ask yourself the following question: “What should I wear on my best friends birthday party?”
-Ok, you will, but you will know the answer as soon as you ask it.
-You have only few dresses or shirts and you know that either of them looks good on you.
-Why?
-Because you throw away those that don’t look good on you or no longer fit.
+Ok, you will, but you will know the answer as soon as you ask the question.

 Obviously, by restraining yourself from purchasing more goods, you will have more money at your disposal.

-If I track back all of the money I’ve spent on clothes since I was 16, the amount will be probably more than $4000.
-Most of them I wore only once and there are even pieces that I never wore.
+If I track back all of the money I’ve spent on clothes since I was 16, the amount will be probably more than $10,000.
+Most of the items I wore only once and there are even pieces that I never wore.
 I remember that I was focused on the volume of clothes, not their quality.
 I was purchasing a lot of stupid things only to have something different to wear every single day.
 Why?

-Well, if we examine the reason people purchase clothes, gadgets, goods in general, we will see that one of the main reason people shop like crazy is the dopamine injection they receive.3 But not only that, owning different things also gives you confidence.
-So, if you doubt yourself, you will more likely purchase things you don’t actually want to impress people you don’t actually care about.
+Well, if we examine the reason people purchase clothes, gadgets, goods in general, we will see that one of the main reason people shop like crazy is the dopamine injection they receive.2 But not only that, owning different things also gives you confidence.
+So, if you doubt yourself, you will more likely purchase things you don’t actually want, so you can impress people you don’t actually care about.

 “We buy things we don’t need, with money we don’t have, to impress people we don’t like.”
 Fight Club

-mug , full of coffee ofcourse, put on top of a coaster.
+A coffee mug , full of coffee of course, put on top of a coaster.

 Productivity is the natural outcome of living a minimalist lifestyle.
 It’s much easier to focus on your work when you have fewer distractions around you.